-While Alaska might not be San Francisco or Paris, you’ll find the Last Frontier offers unexpected delight to lovers of food and drink.
-The near endless daylight combines with rich glacial soils to yield remarkably tasty vegetables and fruits.
-The pristine North Pacific Ocean produces a bounty of seafood unmatched just about anywhere else in the world.
+While Alaska might not be San Francisco or Paris, you’ll find that the Last Frontier offers many unexpected delights to lovers of food and drink.
+The pristine North Pacific Ocean produces a bounty of seafood unmatched just about anywhere else in the world, while the near endless daylight combines with rich glacial soils to yield remarkably tasty fruits and vegetables.
 Local chefs and brewmeisters—often single entrepreneurs or mom-and-pop teams—serve intriguing meals and beverages in venues scattered across the state, creating a cuisine that’s uniquely Alaskan.

 Here’s our list of the foods and libations you should try—and where you can find them!

 Alaska is one of the last, best places in the world to sample—and savor—wild-caught seafood.
 And, with strict federal and state management ensuring sustainable harvests, this dining experience is guilt-free.
 Alaska salmon, in particular, is abundant and healthy, if not an outright “superfood.”

 The largest species of Pacific salmon and Alaska’s state fish, Chinooks (or kings) can range up to three feet long and weigh 25 to 60 pounds (the record is 125 pounds).
 Alaskans love the size and strong flavor, eating them as fillets or steaks and cooking them over charcoal or open flame.
 The oily red flesh has a tender, melt-in-your-mouth quality, with Copper River kings almost fudge-like in consistency.